iterative/dvc.org/static/docs/commands-reference/init.md

 ## Details

-After DVC initialization, a new directory `.dvc` will be created with `config` and `.gitignore` files and `cache` directory.
+After DVC initialization, a new directory `.dvc/` will be created with `config` and `.gitignore` files and `cache` directory.
 These files and directories are hidden from the user in general and the user does not interact with these files directly.